The Story of Thin Lizzy’s Biggest Hit, ‘Jailbreak’

 It was make or break time for Thin Lizzy when they entered London's Ramport Studios in December 1975 to make their sixth album.
 Five previous records didn't really sell, and none of them managed to even crack Billboard's Top 200 albums chart.
 Understandably, the Irish band's label was getting antsy for some kind of hit.

-Up until this point, the group hadn’t made much of a dent anywhere.
-Only the previous album, Fighting, slipped onto the U.K. charts, and was somewhat of a reinvention for Thin Lizzy, who’d lost a couple of guitarists and their record company since their self-titled 1971 debut.
+Up until this point, the group hadn't made much of a dent anywhere.
+Only the previous album, Fighting, slipped onto the U.K. charts, and was somewhat of a reinvention for Thin Lizzy, who'd lost a couple of guitarists and their record company since their self-titled 1971 debut.
 But no one was expecting something like Jailbreak from the band.
-Not even the band.
+Not even the members of Thin Lizzy.

-The album marked a turning point for the group.
-The quartet — led by singer, songwriter and bassist Phil Lynott — focused its approach, and, with producer John Alcock guiding them, sharpened both their playing and the way the songs were structured.
-Sessions were completed in early 1976, and by the middle of March, it was ready for release.
+The album marked a turning point.
+The quartet -- led by singer, songwriter and bassist Phil Lynott -- focused its approach, and, with producer John Alcock guiding them, sharpened both their playing and the way the songs were structured.
+Sessions were completed in early 1976, and by the middle of March, Jailbreak was ready for release.